Node Client Web UI Deployment

 Various Expose Methods

 There are a few more methods for exposing services: ingress, proxy server (with clusterIP service) and nodePort.
-The following figure shows the expose methods with their override value sections.
+The following figure shows the expose methods with their value sections.

 Ingress